Cecilia Sahlgren, PhD.

 Professor in Cell Biology (Åbo Akademi University)

-Part time associate professor in Biomedical Engineering (Eindhoven Uni of Technology, the Netherlands)
+Professor in Biomedical Engineering (Eindhoven University of Technology, the Netherlands)

 Turku Bioscience P.O.
 Box 123, BioCity

 FIN-20521 Turku, Finland

 Our research is focused on the fundamental molecular mechanisms, that guide cell fate and cell organization in stem cell differentiation, tissue formation and in disease such as cancer.
 Together with collaborators we utilize such knowledge to develop material-based medical technologies to control these mechanisms in regenerative and cancer therapies.
 Coordination of cells through molecular cell signaling pathways is crucial for the formation of functional tissues and signaling is often deregulated in diseases such as cancer, allowing cells to acquire abnormal functions and pathological remodeling of tissue architecture.
 The physical, mechanical and chemical stimuli of the microenvironment also influence cell signaling and cell fate decisions during development and disease progression.

 The Cell Fate Lab tries to find answers to 3 key questions:

 - How are signaling mechanisms making cell fate decisions based on input from cell autonomous mechanisms and the environment?

 - How does these mechanisms influence stem cell differentiation and how do deregulated mechanisms link to disease?

 - How can cell signaling be modulated for therapeutical purposes in order to control cell fate in cancer and regenerative therapy?

 - European Research Council (ERC)